<

 Underestimating the psychological endurance required

 21 days on a glacier.
-Some of those days are brutal climbing; some of those days you will sit in a tent for 20 hours waiting for weather.
+Some of those days are brutal climbing.
+Some of those days you will sit in a tent for 20 hours waiting for weather.
 The tent days are harder than the climbing days for many climbers.
-Mental preparation — learning to tolerate confinement, manage team dynamics in stressful conditions, and avoid making impatience-driven bad decisions — is as important as physical training.
-Climbers who skip this preparation often turn back at 14,000 ft not because they couldn’t physically continue, but because they couldn’t mentally handle another week of waiting.
+Mental preparation is as important as physical training.
+Learn to tolerate confinement.
+Manage team dynamics in stressful conditions.
+Avoid making impatience-driven bad decisions.
+Climbers who skip this preparation often turn back at 14,000 ft.
+The turn-around is not because they couldn’t physically continue.
+The turn-around is because they couldn’t mentally handle another week of waiting.

 Why does Denali need 30 months to prepare for?

-Denali demands four capabilities that no single intermediate climb can build: extreme altitude tolerance, cold-weather expedition skills, sled hauling with a 50-pound load atop a 60-pound pack, and genuine self-sufficiency across a 21-day expedition.
-Aconcagua builds the altitude piece.
-A winter course builds the cold piece.
-The Denali Prep Course builds the sled and expedition piece.
-And Rainier builds the foundation.
-Each requires its own season — which is why 30 months is realistic and 12 is not.
+Denali demands four capabilities that no single intermediate climb can build.
+First, extreme altitude tolerance — built by the Stage 2 Aconcagua expedition.
+Second, cold-weather expedition skills — built by Stage 3 winter mountaineering.
+Third, sled hauling with a 50-pound load atop a 60-pound pack — built by Stage 4 Denali Prep Course.
+Fourth, genuine self-sufficiency across a 21-day expedition — built by all four prep stages combined.
+Each capability requires its own calendar season which is why 30 months is realistic and 12 is not.
+Compressed timelines are the single most common cause of Denali summit failure.

 Is Denali harder than Everest?

-Many Everest guides say yes in specific ways — Denali is shorter but more physically demanding than Everest because climbers haul their own loads with no Sherpa support, face dramatically colder temperatures due to latitude effects on barometric pressure, and have no acclimatization advantage from multiple high camps established by others.
-Denali’s success rate hovers around 52% historically, comparable to Everest.
+Many Everest guides say yes in specific ways.
+Denali is shorter but more physically demanding than Everest for three reasons.
+First, climbers haul their own loads with no Sherpa support.
+Second, dramatically colder temperatures due to latitude effects on barometric pressure (20,310 ft on Denali feels like 22,000+ ft at lower latitudes).
+Third, no acclimatization advantage from multiple high camps established by others.
+Denali’s success rate hovers around 52 percent historically, comparable to Everest’s 29 percent overall and 50 percent commercial average.
 Climbers who have done both often rate Denali as harder work even though Everest is taller.

 Can I skip the Denali Prep Course?

 Only if you already have documented Alaska Range experience, proven sled-hauling capability, and comfort with expedition-style fixed camps in cold conditions.
-Most reputable Denali guide services require the prep course (or equivalent prior experience) as a prerequisite for their West Buttress expeditions.
+Most reputable Denali guide services require the prep course or equivalent prior experience as a prerequisite for their West Buttress expeditions.
 The course teaches sled rigging, Alaska Range glacier travel, and multi-day load carries that cannot be rehearsed anywhere else.
-Skipping it is the fastest way to find yourself exhausted at Camp 2 wondering why no one warned you.
+Skipping it is the fastest way to find yourself exhausted at Camp 2 wondering why no one warned you about the sled technique.

-How much does the full Denali progression cost?
+How much does the full Denali progression cost in 2026?

 What is the success rate on Denali?

-Historical averages across all Denali routes hover around 52% based on National Park Service data, but this varies dramatically by season and by whether climbers are guided or independent.
-Good-weather seasons can see 60–70% success rates, while storm-dominated seasons drop below 35% (2023 saw approximately 31% summit rate).
-Reputable guided operators regularly post significantly higher success rates than overall averages, with some reporting 80–100% in favorable years.
-Climbers who complete this progression arrive with the preparation profile that puts them in the upper success bracket.
+Historical averages across all Denali routes hover around 52 percent based on National Park Service climbing statistics.
+The rate varies meaningfully by season and by whether climbers are guided or independent.
+Good-weather seasons can see 60-70 percent success rates while storm-dominated seasons drop below 35 percent (2023 saw approximately 31 percent).
+Reputable guided operators regularly post meaningfully higher success rates than overall averages, with some reporting 80-100 percent in favorable years.
+Climbers who complete this full 5-stage progression arrive with the preparation profile that puts them in the upper success bracket.

 Is the mountain called Denali or Mount McKinley?